 The posse burned the local hotel, looted several houses, destroyed two anti-slavery printing presses, and killed one man.

 A war of revenge erupted in Kansas, led primarily by abolitionist John Brown.
 In reprisal for the Sacking of Lawrence, Brown and six companions dragged five pro-slavery men and boys from their beds at Pottawatomie Creek, split open their skulls with a sword, and cut off their hands.
 More battles and skirmishes followed, including the Battles of Black Jack and Franklin in June, the Battles of Fort Saunders, Titus, and Osawatomie in August, and the Battle of Hickory Point in September 1856.

 Both sides, with armed men, ransacked farms, stole horses and cattle, and attacked men of the opposing faction.
 Before it was over, guerilla warfare in eastern Kansas left 200 dead, leading to the nickname “Bleeding Kansas.”

-In June 1856, the Law and Order League wrote an eight-page manuscript appealing to southerners to support the pro-slavery cause in Kansas Territory in the form of emigration, financial donations, and/or moral support.
+In June 1856, the Law and Order League wrote an eight-page manuscript appealing to southerners to support the pro-slavery cause in Kansas Territory in emigration, financial donations, and moral support.
 Sending it to various newspapers and Southern organizations, the appeal was eight pages long.
 Listed here is only a part but provides a peek at the pro-slavery sentiments.